AI Explanation

 Act on market movement

-Valuefy packages current market multiples, DCF analysis, and risk commentary into a single PDF you can share with buyers or investors.
-Delivery in about 10 minutes for €39.
+Current market multiples, DCF analysis, and risk commentary in a single PDF.
+Delivered in about ten minutes for €39.

 Written by